pydata/xarray/doc/internals/extending-xarray.rst

     import xarray as xr

-xarray is designed as a general purpose library, and hence tries to avoid including overly domain specific functionality.
+Xarray is designed as a general purpose library, and hence tries to avoid including overly domain specific functionality.
 But inevitably, the need for more domain specific logic arises.